 This month, we caught up with Thomas Martin, former CIO of GE Oil & Gas and VP of application transformation at GE Digital, to learn a little more about a career that began in the trenches as an engineer servicing nuclear reactors and ended as an IT leader at one of the world’s largest organizations.

-Here he shares some of the wisdom he’s accrued over the years and how sales teams can more effectively sell into enterprise organizations.
+Here he shares some of the wisdom he’s accrued over the years and enterprise sales best practices and how sales teams can more effectively sell into enterprise organizations.

 Despite his prominence as as an IT leader, Thomas originally entered GE as a field service engineer.
 Having earned a degree in naval architecture and marine engineering from the Massachusetts Maritime Academy, his background was in ship propulsion, and he joined the company on the functional side where he was charged with working on nuclear reactors and moving uranium at various locations across the globe.